Healthy Eating: Calcium

 Your local UF/IFAS Extension Family and Consumer Sciences (FCS) agent may have more written information and nutrition classes for you to attend.
 Also, a registered dietitian (RD) can provide reliable information to you.
 Call your Area Agency on Aging for information about meal programs that may be offered in your area.
 Reliable nutrition information may be found on the Internet at the following sites:

-Amounts of calcium in selected foods.
+Calcium content of selected foods.